 Here at ForexBrokers.com, we maintain the largest independent regulatory database available on the web.
-Using 28 different variables, we have created a proprietary 1-100 score (higher the better) of overall trustworthiness, which we call, Trust Score.
-Is Hantec Markets safe?
-Here’s our trust summary.
+Using 28 different variables, we have created a proprietary 1-100 score (the higher the better) of overall trustworthiness, which we call the Trust Score.
+Here is our trust summary of Hantec Markets.

 |Publicly-Traded Company (Listed)||No|

 |Regulated in Emerging Hub||No|

 |CFTC Registered (USA)||No|

 |IIROC Authorised (Canada)||No|

 |ASIC Authorised (Australia)||Yes|

 |MAS Authorised (Singapore)||No|

 |FSA Authorised (Japan)||Yes|

 |FMA Authorised (New Zealand)||Yes|